Sioux Falls Audio Tour: Echoes and Icons of Downtown Legends

 Stops on this tour

-Alright, movie buff or not, take in the sight before you—this isn’t just any cinema.
+You’ll spot the Sioux Falls State Theatre by looking for its bold, retro-marquee sign in glowing lights and flashy yellow trim that juts out over the sidewalk on Phillips Avenue.
+Alright, movie buff or not, take in the sight before you-this isn’t just any cinema.
 The State Theatre is like the grand old storyteller of Sioux Falls, with a face that’s seen almost a century of laughter, romance, popcorn, and, let's be honest, plenty of spilled sodas.
 Imagine, it’s 1926: crowds in snappy hats and flapper dresses are lining up outside, voices buzzing with excitement.
-Here’s a tip—if you hear the distant echo of jazz music or the clack-clack of fancy shoes on the sidewalk, you’re not dreaming, that’s just your imagination running away with the past!
+Here’s a tip-if you hear the distant echo of jazz music or the clack-clack of fancy shoes on the sidewalk, you’re not dreaming, that’s just your imagination running away with the past!
 This theater was a big deal when it opened its doors, thanks to the vision of two cinema pioneers, Finkelstein and Ruben, who wanted to bring movie magic to the Midwest.
-Back then, movies had no sound—just live music played along.
+Back then, movies had no sound-just live music played along.
 So, picture the opening night: the black-and-white silent film 'Behind the Front' flickering across the giant screen, while the theater itself, designed in the grand Beaux-Arts style by architects Buechner & Orth, shimmered with elegance.
 Only two years later, the State Theatre embraced the future and switched to sound films.
 Now, fast-forward to February 1940: it’s Sioux Falls’ own Hollywood moment.
-'Gone with the Wind' is coming to the screen, and the entire city is abuzz, with people lined up around the block, eager for tickets—if only movie popcorn was still a nickel!
+'Gone with the Wind' is coming to the screen, and the entire city is abuzz, with people lined up around the block, eager for tickets-if only movie popcorn was still a nickel!
 But this old theater wasn’t done making headlines.
-In 1956, for the grand premiere of 'The Last Hunt,' the red carpet was rolled out—literally.
+In 1956, for the grand premiere of 'The Last Hunt,' the red carpet was rolled out-literally.
 Movie stars Stewart Granger and Russ Tamblyn showed up, local Native American dancers performed and offered blessings, and fans filled every seat.
 Just imagine that electric atmosphere, the dazzling lights, the thunder of applause, and maybe a few swooning hearts in the crowd.
 Of course, every great theater faces a bit of drama.
 The State Theatre’s curtain dropped in 1990 when multiplexes took over, leaving the building silent and the marquee dark.
-The people of Sioux Falls fought hard to save it, with headlines, protests, and even dreams of wild rock concerts—although that idea lasted only three weeks before packing up.
+The people of Sioux Falls fought hard to save it, with headlines, protests, and even dreams of wild rock concerts-although that idea lasted only three weeks before packing up.
 Ownership passed from one enthusiast to another, each one determined to revive the magic.
 There were deals, debates, desperate renovation projects, and even a looming threat of demolition.
 But Sioux Falls wouldn’t give up on its beloved theatre.
 Groups raised millions, patched the roof, and, eventually, brought the State Theatre back to life.
-In December 2020, after decades of waiting, crowds once again filled the seats for the grand reopening—and just like the first snow in South Dakota, it was a magical moment.
+In December 2020, after decades of waiting, crowds once again filled the seats for the grand reopening-and just like the first snow in South Dakota, it was a magical moment.
+So as you stand here, imagine the glamour, the heartache, the hope, and maybe-if you listen closely-the sound of a tap dancer rehearsing backstage.
+Welcome to the State Theatre, where every day is a chance for a comeback story.

+You’re looking for a tall, sturdy six-story brown-brick building with lots of detailed trim and a touch of sandstone above the shops near the sidewalk-just glance up and ahead to spot the grand Carpenter Building holding court on Phillips Avenue.
 Now, let’s slip back to the Sioux Falls of 1912, when the streets echoed with horse hooves and the night air buzzed with the excitement of a growing city.
-Picture dusty roads and the smell of fresh cement as Frances G. Carpenter decided that Sioux Falls needed something grander—and, crucially, a lot less flammable—than the notorious old wooden Cataract Hotel, which seemed to have a habit of catching fire just when things got lively.
+Picture dusty roads and the smell of fresh cement as Frances G. Carpenter decided that Sioux Falls needed something grander-and, crucially, a lot less flammable-than the notorious old wooden Cataract Hotel, which seemed to have a habit of catching fire just when things got lively.
 This time, he demanded fireproof walls, and brought in Joseph Schwartz, a man with a taste for bold brickwork and sturdy design.
 The construction alone cost a whopping $250,000, a fortune at the time!
 Imagine the clatter of hammers and the shouts of workers as the skeleton of the Carpenter Hotel rose to dominate the skyline.
 Once it opened on an October day, it immediately became the heart of downtown’s social whirl.
-Step inside—just in your imagination, unless you’ve got a time machine—and you’d feel the marble under your feet, with a whiff of rich coffee drifting from the dining room.
+Step inside-just in your imagination, unless you’ve got a time machine-and you’d feel the marble under your feet, with a whiff of rich coffee drifting from the dining room.
 Imagine the laughter spilling out from the ballroom, where folks like Katharine Hepburn, Bob Hope, and Benny Goodman kept the walls humming with stories and swing.
 Down the hall, radio waves zipped from the original KSOO studio, news traveling out to the prairie.
 In the 1940s, architect Harold Spitznagel brought a stylish update, with modernist flair and a lobby glistening with green Vitrolight tiles.
+By the late ‘60s, things got a little more studious as it transformed into a college dorm-probably the first time those marble stairs saw more textbooks than top hats.
+Today, The Carpenter is still bustling, but now you’ll find boutique shops and apartments filled with new stories.
+And if you listen close on a special occasion, you might just hear the strains of music drifting from the old ballroom upstairs.

-Now, take a second to let your eyes travel up the rough, pinkish walls and those mighty Romanesque arches – if this building could talk, it would have quite the story to tell!
+To spot the Federal Building and United States Courthouse, just look ahead for a grand, rose-colored stone building with heavy arches, tall windows, and a distinctive turreted roof, standing like a fortress at the corner of Phillips and Twelfth Streets.
+Now, take a second to let your eyes travel up the rough, pinkish walls and those mighty Romanesque arches - if this building could talk, it would have quite the story to tell!
 Picture yourself back in 1891, when Sioux Falls was more prairie than city, and South Dakota had just joined the family of states.
 The country was expanding west, and the government wanted to prove they were serious about staying.
 So, what did they do?
-They sent in the big guns – literally, this house of justice built almost like a castle!
+They sent in the big guns - literally, this house of justice built almost like a castle!
 Local legend has it that the very first senator from South Dakota, Richard Pettigrew, made sure the courthouse was built from native Sioux quartzite, that beautiful stone you’re seeing now.
 It’s almost as durable as granite but has a touch of sparkle and translucence when it catches the light, as if the building itself is blushing with pride.
 The stones were shipped in from Jasper, Minnesota, clattering along the rails and making quite an entrance.
 Imagine standing here in the 1890s.
 The United States was trying to bring order after the tensions of the Wounded Knee Massacre.
 Settlers were nervous, and the city barely existed.
 The government built this solid, commanding courthouse as a message: we’re here to stay, and so are you.
 The original building was just two stories and an attic, cleverly designed by Willoughby J. Edbrooke, featuring thick arches, chunky columns, and a big, friendly archway that says: "Come on in!
 (But only if you have good reason, of course.)"
 The building didn’t stay the same size for long.
 Just a couple of decades later, in 1911, the city was growing faster than a tall tale, and so was the courthouse!
 Under James Knox Taylor’s watch, a third floor was added, and the whole structure stretched east by thirty feet.
 Sidewalks must have been abuzz as builders hoisted even more quartzite into place, adding shining marble stairs and shiny brass elevator doors.
 You might say the place got a serious glow up.
-Fast forward to 1931 – the Roaring Twenties might have fizzled, but not this courthouse.
+Fast forward to 1931 - the Roaring Twenties might have fizzled, but not this courthouse.
 A two-story rear wing arrived, matching the rest of the building so well that passersby were left rubbing their eyes, unsure where the old stopped and the new began.
 Some say the stoneworkers had a race to see who could find the prettiest piece of quartzite for the new wing… but I won’t confirm any rock rivalries.
 Inside, there’s a second-floor courtroom where justice still booms, with original oak panels and even some vault doors decorated with mysterious painted murals.
 The post office once occupied the entry level, sending and receiving letters that crisscrossed the country, before it relocated in 1968, making room for more government offices.
 Historic features remain: the marble and iron stairs, glowing terrazzo flooring, and the unmistakable air of “official business” that’s hung here for over a century.
 In 1974, the building was officially listed on the National Register of Historic Places, making sure the folks of Sioux Falls never forget its importance.
 By 1995, the courthouse threw itself a birthday bash to celebrate its centennial, complete with stories, exhibits, and the unveiling of a historical marker.
+So, as you stand outside today’s courthouse and listen to the leftover echoes from a hundred years of verdicts and vows, think about everyone who’s come through those arches - hopeful, nervous, determined.
+Each stone, each arch, and every quirky corner carries a piece of Sioux Falls’ past, patiently waiting for you to notice.

 Open dedicated page →